jameshfisher/jameshfisher.com/_posts/2017-09-06-array-vs-dictionary-pagination.md

 ---
-title: "Array vs. dictionary pagination"
+title: Array vs. dictionary pagination
+tags: []
 ---

 You operate an HTTP API with a resource called `/words`.